Lobby Lud

 The competition was created because people on holiday were known to be less likely to buy a newspaper.
 Some towns and large factories had holiday fortnights (called "wakes weeks" in the north of England); the town or works would all decamp at the same time.
-Circulation could drop considerably in the summer and proprietors hoped prizes would increase it.
+Circulation could drop considerably in the summer and proprietors hoped prizes would revive it.

 The character's name was derived from the paper's telegraphic address, "Lobby, Ludgate".

-The British colloquial phrase "You are (name) and I claim my five pounds" is associated with Lobby Lud, despite being based on a similar idea thought up by a different paper.
+The British colloquial phrase "You are (name) and I claim my five pounds" is associated with Lobby Lud, despite being based on a similar idea created by a different paper.

 Other papers

-After demise of the Gazette in 1928 the competition continued in The Daily News, which became the News Chronicle from 1930, in turn being absorbed into the Daily Mail in 1960.
+After the demise of the Gazette in 1928 the competition continued in The Daily News, which became the News Chronicle from 1930; in turn, it was absorbed into the Daily Mail in 1960.

 Other newspapers such as the Daily Mirror ran similar schemes.
 "You are (name) and I claim my five pounds", the most well-known phrase, seems to date from a Daily Mail version after World War II.
-A train, the Lobby Lud Express, was run to take Londoners to resorts Lobby visited.
+A train, the Lobby Lud Express, was run to take Londoners to resorts that Lobby visited.

-In 1983 an original Lobby Lud – William Chinn – was discovered aged 91 in Cardiff, Wales.
+In 1983, an original Lobby Lud – William Chinn – was discovered aged 91 in Cardiff, Wales.
 The Daily Mirror's "Chalkie White" continues to visit resorts, and the idea has been taken up by local radio stations and other media, often offering lesser prizes.
 Chalkie is a typical nickname applied to people with the surname White.
 An example is Andy Capp's closest friend in a long-running Daily Mirror cartoon strip.